If you’re looking for a naturopath, Toronto has many choices.

 The basic questions to ask yourself when looking for a naturopathic doctor are:

-- Are they licensed?
-In Ontario, naturopathic doctors are required to complete four years in a naturopathic college, whereas in some provinces and states, the word naturopath is not regulated.
+In Ontario, naturopathic doctors must complete four years in a naturopathic college, whereas in some provinces and states, the word naturopath is not regulated.
 Wherever you live, it’s worthwhile to ask them about their education.

 What A Full Visit Looks Like